erhant/fftype/README.md

 yarn
 ```

-To run a function, assign its result to a type and simply "hover over" that typeto see the results of "running" that function with some input.
+To run a function, assign its result to a type and simply "hover over" that type to see the results of "running" that function with some input.

+### Writing an implementation

 When writing an implementation for a new field of order $p$, one must do the following:

+- Let $k$ be the minimum number of bits required to represent $p$.
 - Implement $k+1$ bits bitwise arithmetic.
-  - In other words, we want all arithmetic to happen in bitwise notation, but for all inputs the MSB is 0.
-  - This enables us to do some tricks on comparators and addition.
 - Define the type of order in $k+1$ bits.
 - Define the type of field elements in $k+1$ bits.

 For example, consider the Galois Field of order 5.
 The number 5 is representable with 3 bits as 101, so:

 - We must implement 4-bit arithmetic.
-- We define `type Ford = [0, 1, 0, 1]` which is 5 in Bitwise representation.
+- We define `type Ford = [0, 1, 0, 1]` which is 5 in bitwise representation.
 - We implement the field type `type Felt = [0, 1, 0, 0] | [0, 0, Bit, Bit]` which covers all bitwise representation of numbers `0, 1, 2, 3, 4`.

+As another example, consider the Galois Field of order 13.
+The number 13 is representable with 4 bits as 1101, so:

+- We must implement 5-bit arithmetic.
+- We define `type Ford = [0, 1, 1, 0, 1]` which is 13 in bitwise representation.
+- We implement the field type `type Felt = [0, 1, 1, 0, 0] | [0, 1, 0, Bit, Bit] | [0, 0, Bit, Bit, Bit]` which covers all bitwise representation of numbers `0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12`.

 ## Testing